How to Center Content with Tailwind CSS (5 Ways)

 Margin

-You can center a div by setting its left and right margins to auto.
+You can horizontally center a div by setting its left and right margins to auto.
 This method works best when the div has a specified width.

 HTML